Basic visualization in Julia – Gadfly

 plot

-Not perfect yet, we still would like to have x scale to be discrete, one can use Scale.x_discrete to force it.
-Moreover lets point out Reaction time is measured in ms and set a title for our plot.
+Not perfect yet—we still would like to have the x-scale be discrete.
+One can use Scale.x_discrete to force it.
+Moreover, let’s point out that Reaction time is measured in milliseconds and set a title for our plot.
 Guide will help us here.

 plot(sleep, x = "Days", y = "Reaction", Geom.point, Geom.smooth, Scale.x_discrete,